psychgen/MoBaPsychGen-QC-pipeline/qc-modules/Module 2. QC of ancestry populations.md

       legendpos3 - legend position of plot 3: topleft, topright, bottomleft, bottomright legendpos4 - legend position of plot 4: topleft, topright, bottomleft, bottomright
       Example: sh create-relplot.sh rotterdam1-yc-eur-king-3\_relplot.R "Rotterdam1 EUR, round 3" topright bottomright topright bottomright

-   1. Post the plots on slack, copy the plot file to the export folder for plots of Module II, and record the plot name in the google sheet for report production.
+      17.7.4.
+Post the plots on slack, copy the plot file to the export folder for plots of Module II, and record the plot name in the google sheet for report production.

-1. ### Fix within and between family issues
+   17.8.
+Fix within and between family issues

-   1. Let Elizabeth know once you have completed the above steps and she will investigate the pedigree errors and create the update and remove files.
+      17.8.1.
+Let Elizabeth know once you have completed the above steps and she will investigate the pedigree errors and create the update and remove files.

-   1. Remove individuals with impossible relationships and update family and individual ids. plink --bfile original-initials-eur-king-3-parents --remove original-initials-eur-king-3-unexpected-relationships.txt --update-ids original-initials-eur-king-3-fix-ids.txt --make-bed --out original-initials-eur-king-3-fix-ids
+      17.8.2.
+Remove individuals with impossible relationships and update family and individual ids: plink --bfile original-initials-eur-king-3-parents --remove original-initials-eur-king-3-unexpected-relationships.txt --update-ids original-initials-eur-king-3-fix-ids.txt --make-bed --out original-initials-eur-king-3-fix-ids

-   1. Update paternal and maternal ids. plink --bfile original-initials-eur-king-3-fix-ids --update-parents original-initials-eur-king-3-fix-parents.txt --make-bed --out original-initials-eur-king-3-fix-parents
+      17.8.3.
+Update paternal and maternal ids: plink --bfile original-initials-eur-king-3-fix-ids --update-parents original-initials-eur-king-3-fix-parents.txt --make-bed --out original-initials-eur-king-3-fix-parents

-1. ### Identify any pedigree issues
+   17.9.
+Identify any pedigree issues

-   1. Create the covariate file
+      17.9.1.
+Create the covariate file

-      1. Copy the age.txt file to your working directory.
+         17.9.1.1.
+Copy the age.txt file to your working directory.

-      1. Update the FID to the match those updated during the above KING analysis.
+         17.9.1.2.
+Update the FID to the match those updated during the above KING analysis.
          ./match.pl -f original-initials-eur-king-3-fix-parents.fam -g age.txt -k 2 -l 2 -v 1 | awk ‘$4!=”-” {print $4, $2, $3}’ > original-initials-eur-king-3-fix-parents.cov
          sed -i ‘1 i FID IID Age’ original-initials-eur-king-3-fix-parents.cov

-   1. Run KING build using the following command:
-      /cluster/projects/p697/projects/moba\_qc\_imputation/software/king225 -b original-initials-eur-king-3-fix-parents.bed --build --degree 2 --prefix original-initials-eur-king-3.5 > original-initials-eur-king-3.5-slurm.txt
+      17.9.2.
+Run KING build using the following command: /cluster/projects/p697/projects/moba\_qc\_imputation/software/king225 -b original-initials-eur-king-3-fix-parents.bed --build --degree 2 --prefix original-initials-eur-king-3.5 > original-initials-eur-king-3.5-slurm.txt

-   1. Identify any issues
+      17.9.3.
+Identify any issues

-      1. Go through the build log file and see if there were any pedigree errors reported.
+         17.9.3.1.
+Go through the build log file and see if there were any pedigree errors reported.

-      1. See if an update ids or parents file was produced.
+         17.9.3.2.
+See if an update ids or parents file was produced.

-   1. Let Elizabeth know if there were any issues and she will investigate what is going on.
+      17.9.4.
+Let Elizabeth know if there were any issues and she will investigate what is going on.

-   1. Remove individuals with impossible relationships and update family and individual ids.
+      17.9.5.
+Remove individuals with impossible relationships and update family and individual ids.

-      1. Remove individuals with impossible relationships and update family and individual ids. plink --bfile original-initials-eur-king-3-fix-parents --remove original-initials-eur-king-3.5-unexpected-relationships.txt --update-ids original-initials-eur-king-3.5-fix-ids.txt --make-bed --out original-initials-eur-king-3.5-fix-ids
+         17.9.5.1.
+Remove individuals with impossible relationships and update family and individual ids: plink --bfile original-initials-eur-king-3-fix-parents --remove original-initials-eur-king-3.5-unexpected-relationships.txt --update-ids original-initials-eur-king-3.5-fix-ids.txt --make-bed --out original-initials-eur-king-3.5-fix-ids

-      1. Update paternal and maternal ids. plink --bfile original-initials-eur-king-3.5-fix-ids --update-parents original-initials-eur-king-3.5-fix-parents.txt --make-bed --out original-initials-eur-king-3.5-fix-parents
+         17.9.5.2.
+Update paternal and maternal ids: plink --bfile original-initials-eur-king-3.5-fix-ids --update-parents original-initials-eur-king-3.5-fix-parents.txt --make-bed --out original-initials-eur-king-3.5-fix-parents

-      1. If you had individuals removed, get the IDs of the removed individuals and add them to the IDs of individuals who were removed previously:
-         ./match.pl -f original-initials-eur-king-3.5-fix-parents.fam -g original-initials-eur-king-3-fix-parents.fam -k 2 -l 2 -v 1 | awk ‘$7==”-” {print $1,$2,”pedigree and known relatedness, round 3”}’ >> original-initials-eur-3-removed-individuals.txt
+         17.9.5.3.
+If you had individuals removed, get the IDs of the removed individuals and add them to the IDs of individuals who were removed previously: ./match.pl -f original-initials-eur-king-3.5-fix-parents.fam -g original-initials-eur-king-3-fix-parents.fam -k 2 -l 2 -v 1 | awk ‘$7==”-” {print $1,$2,”pedigree and known relatedness, round 3”}’ >> original-initials-eur-3-removed-individuals.txt

-1. ## IBD estimation
+  ## 18. IBD estimation
    1. ### Prune the data and remove long stretches of LD
       1. Prune the data
          plink --bfile original-initials-eur-king-3.5-fix-parents --indep-pairwise 3000 1500 0.1 --out original-initials-eur-king-3.5-indep